johnan9/osTicket-Ticket-Lifecycle/README.md

 <b>Assignment:</b>

 - Jane Doe receives the ticket and starts making appropriate changes.
-- Jane Doe assigns the ticket’s priority to <b>Low</b>, since this is a general inquiry about updates on their current tablets.
+- Jane Doe assigns the ticket’s Priority to <b>Low</b>, since this is a general inquiry about updates on their current tablets.
 - She assigns to the ticket to herself, so that she can reply with a solution to the inquiry herself.
 - She changes to the SLA Plan to <b>SEV-C</b>, where the ticket must be handled within 8 hours in normal business days.
 </p>